The Projection Problem: When You Live Beyond Other People’s Imaginations

 Projection is rarely dramatic.
 More often, it is ordinary and unexamined:

-None of these statements come from data.
-They come from the speaker's limits of imagination.
-When someone lacks a personal model for your symptoms, they replace them with whatever familiar category feels closest.
+These statements usually do not come from data.
+They often come from the speaker's limits of imagination.
+When someone lacks a personal model for an unfamiliar symptom pattern, they may replace it with whatever familiar category feels closest.

 Family Projection: The First and Loudest Layer

-Family members often project long before clinicians or coworkers do.
-If you behave outside the character model they've carried in their minds for you, they fill the gap with assumptions:
+Family members may project long before clinicians or coworkers do.
+If someone behaves outside the character model others have carried for them, those gaps can get filled with assumptions:

 Sometimes the projection is more direct:

-This is not analysis.
-It is outdated memory mixed with personal preference, and presented as insight with a side of emotion.
+This is not necessarily analysis.
+It may be outdated memory, personal preference, or discomfort with uncertainty presented as insight.

 Medical Projection: Training as a Filter

-Clinicians also project, but their projection is shaped by training, diagnostic habits, and the boundaries of clinical experience:
+Clinicians can also interpret through existing models, shaped by training, diagnostic habits, and the boundaries of clinical experience:

-When a clinician cannot map your symptoms to their internal library, symptom reports are often treated as incorrect rather than incomplete.
-The mismatch between your lived pattern and their mental model gets resolved in their direction.
+When a clinician cannot map symptoms to a familiar pattern, symptom reports may be treated as less reliable rather than simply incomplete or unfamiliar.
+The mismatch between a lived pattern and a clinical model can get resolved in the direction of the model.

 Casual Projection: Everyone Else